Worldwide OEM Industry Intelligence and Strategy

 Substantiate via User Community

 This is an important component of your overall business life cycle that I believe often gets overlooked, or at a minimum, under emphasized.
-Of course, sales and related metrics can always tell you consumer acceptance and success of your business offerings.
+Of course, sales and related metrics can always tell you about consumer acceptance and the success of your business offerings.
 But gathering customer insight, both informally and formally, is a critical component of understanding the elements of your strategy that worked or didn’t work, and how to best correct them for next time.
-This is really a determination around a return on investment (ROI) that can then provide you intelligence on where to (re)invest or where to not invest and change course based on business conditions and/or competitive / consumer profiles.
+This is really a determination around a return on investment (ROI) that can then provide you intelligence on where to (re)invest or where to not invest and change course based on business conditions and/or competitive or consumer profiles.

 Paul Santilli currently leads the HPE Worldwide (WW) Industry Intelligence & Strategy Organization for the Original Equipment Manufacturer (OEM) Solutions Business for Hewlett Packard Enterprise (HPE).
 He is a recognized thought leader in Data Analytics Modeling around Industry Intelligence, Insights and Strategy, and chairs Executive Customer Councils and Industry Advisory Boards globally.

 Paul also serves as Chairman Emeritus of the Strategic Competitive Intelligence Professionals (SCIP) Board of Directors Executive Committee and is active in several advisory roles to industry conferences and forums.
 Paul presents worldwide on Intelligence, Innovation, and Strategy in keynote and executive coaching capacities, and has published numerous papers in industry and academic journals related to Intelligence Modeling, Innovation, Disruption, and Strategy.
 Paul is also Founder and CEO of Strategence LLC, a company that provides proprietary advisory and business insights & analytics to companies for intelligence-based business growth.